-Homeschoolers can also find gently-used educational supplies or curriculum from fellow homeschoolers or homeschool support groups.
+Homeschoolers can also find gently-used educational supplies or curricula from fellow homeschoolers or homeschool support groups.
 There are also many available listings on homeschool websites.
-Some homeschool curriculum, especially complete boxed sets, are generally the most expensive options.
+Some homeschool curricula, especially complete boxed sets, are generally the most expensive options.
 There are also online curriculum services that are low or no-cost.

 Homeschooling students in high school is generally more costly than for younger students.
 In addition to the costs of homeschool education, parents must consider the additional expenses incurred.
 This includes extracurricular sports, music or dance lessons, martial arts, or art courses.
 Once again, expenses for high school students may be significantly higher.
 Parents can control how much they can afford and what resources are the best fit for students in all grades.

 At first, families, who will begin homeschooling in New York, should find other homeschooling families and support groups for homeschoolers.
 The connection to other homeschoolers can provide parents with information and resources.
 It also connects the homeschooled students to other kids who are also homeschooling.

 The next step that families should take is researching the state requirements for homeschooling in NY.
 Key information and resources are available online.
 Homeschool families should then decide what teaching style will be used.
 Before investing in one or a variety of curricula, families should know the learning preference that may be best for the child.